Teach English online to adults

-There are many companies that allow you to teach English online to adults from all over the world.
+Many companies allow you to teach English online to adults from all over the world.
 Here is a list of popular companies and freelance options.

 1. Focus on what students want and choose something you can deliver upon.

-2. Or, you can focus on what you are really good at and market yourself hard.
-Put in some legwork and draw on your reserves of patience, and wait for students to come to you.
+2. Or, you can focus on what you are good at and market yourself hard.
+Put in some legwork, draw on your patience, and wait for students to come to you.

-The former might seem like a better tactic, but I actually think both are very valid.
+The former might seem like a better tactic, but both are valid.

 #1: Teach What They Need

-The first tactic might get you a student base faster, but you might burn out or you may find yourself beaten by others who have more background in that specific niche.
+The first tactic might get you a student base faster, but you might burn out, or others may beat you with more background in that specific niche.

 #2: Teach What You Know

-#2: The second tactic will take longer and won’t earn you lots of money right away, but you will likely never burn out discussing your personal, unique passions, and you may end up dominating that field and therefore be able to eventually charge higher rates.
+#2: The second tactic will take longer and won’t earn you lots of money right away, but you will likely never burn out discussing your personal, unique passions, and you may end up dominating that field and therefore be able to charge higher rates eventually.

 Teach English Online to Adults

-Adult students who are willing to invest in their education usually want to learn English to achieve a specific goal.
-For example, they may want to progress in their business, apply to graduate school abroad, or take the IELTS exam.
+Adult students willing to invest in their education usually want to learn English to achieve a specific goal.
+For example, they may want to progress in business, apply to graduate school abroad, or take the IELTS exam.

 Therefore, consider taking the time to identify what makes you unique.